top of page

 DBT Core Skills

+You may be surprised to learn that every emotion had a distinct message and purpose.
+With DBT and neurosensory skills, you gain the power to understand and process your emotions in a productive, beneficial way.
+Calm anxiety, anger, OCD, panic and even ptsd emotional flashback.
 To be most effective, DBT is designed to learn one lesson a week, with individual guidance from a licensed therapist or DBT trained instructor, and DBT Skills group (optional) for six months.
 It takes time to use the skills and have them work.
 When they do, you will have "lightbulb moments" and actually experience results you can feel.

 Mindfulness is the foundational element and starting point in therapy, providing essential groundwork for the other three skill modules.